irrwahn/irrvuan/README.md

 ## License

-Frelay is distributed under the Modified ("3-clause") BSD License.
+Irrvuan is distributed under the Modified ("3-clause") BSD License.
 See the `LICENSE` file for more information.